astronomer/docs/astro/cli/astro-workspace-team-list.md

 :::

-List all Teams in your current Workspace as well as their level of [user permissions](https://docs.astronomer.io/astro/user-permissions) within the Workspace.
+List all Teams in your current Workspace, as well as their level of user permissions within the Workspace.

 <Tabs
 defaultValue="astro"